Plusz7/JavaRegisterApi/README.md

 Unit test for services are using Junit/Mockito Integration tests for JPA repository with their own distinct h2 Db configuration.

-Only Activity Entity has been developed so far.
+Only Activity, Child with @ManyToMany on List<ActivityDb> property have been developed so far.